qupath/qupath-docs/docs/starting/first_steps.md

 :::

 ### Running QuPath
 Running QuPath for the first time will present you with the welcome window.
 This contains useful links should you have an issue or want to learn more.

-By default QuPaths color theme will be set to the systems default (if set to light or dark).
-This can be reverted to either light or dark mode from the welcome window (it is also possible to create your own theme but this is more advanced and will not be covered here).
+By default QuPaths color theme should be either light or dark, depending upon your system.
+This can be changed from the welcome window (you can even create your own theme if you want - check out {doc}`../reference/styling` for details).

 Updates to QuPath or extensions can also be checked from the welcome window, ensuring you have access to the latest features.